 Why should I care?

-I do not know, but if you are still here it means that you care about the quality of software.
-The one key takeaway that I have from that journey, is we need to think a bit more about quality and outside of the box that we currently are.
+I do not know, but if you are still here, it means that you care about the quality of software.
+The one key takeaway from that journey is that we need to think a bit more about quality and outside of the box that we currently are.

-I find particularly refreshing the talk done by Tim Rath, especially taking into account the fact that he refers to stuff made directly from academia and applying it in the industry with a huge success.
+I find incredibly refreshing the talk done by Tim Rath, especially considering that he refers to stuff made directly from academia and applying it in the industry with tremendous success.
 Being brutally honest, I am pretty sure that is not how we imagine research work nowadays.

-- Learn TLA+ (amazing site, I strongly recommend that).
+- Learn TLA+ (amazing site, I strongly recommend it)

 - Introduction to TLA+ Model Checking in the Command Line